miaozn/mooc/README.md

 # Practice
-my solutions to some interesting problems.
+my solutions to some algorithm problems.